localaization/pentagrom/README.md

 Our one-hot vector could be:
 [0, 0, 0, 0, 0, 0, 0] | [0, 0, 0] | [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0] | [0, 0, 0, 0, 0, 0, 0, 0]
 ```
+Bypassing octave and keystring will lead to a much compress format (but we might loose some crucial information about the musician style)

 # How to deal with duration?